nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 - The database is used for managing state, so that all services can be stateless, and can operate without worrying about stepping on each other (database will handle locking and transactions).
 - The message bus is used to notify various components that they have work to do.
-Syringe services will listen for certain message types so they know when they need to perform certain operations (pub/sub).
+Antidote services will listen for certain message types so they know when they need to perform certain operations (pub/sub).

 This design has some key advantages over the current approach: